agoragames/activity_feed/README.markdown

 ruby-1.9.2-p290 :018 >
 ```

+## Future Plans

+* Allow you to bump the updated time for a given activity item

 ## Contributing to Activity Feed

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet